mohamedabo/ZeeChat/README.md

 # ZeeChat
-A scalable networking web application built with Flask to make anyone cconnect and share updates with each other.
+A scalable networking web application built with Flask to make anyone connect and share updates with each other.

 # Motivation:
 I've always wanted to create Python web applications.
 The idea of creating a small social network was appealing to me.